 Moreover, just looking at the performance of foreign stock markets in the last decade might be enough to turn you away from adding foreign stock investments to your portfolio.

-I’ll attempt to make a case for why foreign stocks still have a place in a diversified portfolio.
+We’ll attempt to make a case for why foreign stocks still have a place in a diversified portfolio.

-An analogy I like to draw involves baseball.
+An analogy we like to draw involves baseball.
 Baseball is a great sport for fans of statistics because of the large number of games played.
 We get to deal with a large sample size, which makes the data more relevant.
 Take a player like Joey Votto of the Cincinnati Reds.
 He’s played more than 1,600 games during his professional baseball career, and over that time, has a batting average of .308 (a batting average about .300 is considered excellent).

 Nine of the last eleven seasons, his batting average was above .300.
 He is currently batting .206, a full .102 below his career average (a substantial decline).
 In baseball, we would look at this and say he is in a slump.
 He’s probably not forgotten how to hit a baseball, he just may be working through some things in his game, and we would expect, based on a large sample of data (+1,600 games) that at some point he will figure it out and hit closer to his long-term average.